daweibai/PCBS-langevo/README.md

     first_agent.append(row)
 ```

-a parser for columns, that takes a space of utterance and modifies the column rules:
+- A parser for columns, that takes a space of utterance and modifies the column rules:
 ```
 def column_parser(utter):
     global rules